spring-guides/tut-spring-security-and-angular-js/single/README.md

 ## Logout

 The application is almost finished functionally.
-The last thing we need to do is imlement the logout feature that we sketched in the home page.
+The last thing we need to do is implement the logout feature that we sketched in the home page.
 Here's a reminder what the navigation bar looks like:

 ```html
 <div ng-controller="navigation" class="container">